Farm Beginnings

 Farm Beginnings is great for both aspiring farmers who have farm experience and a goal of starting their own farm business as well as beginning farmers who are in their first few years of running their own business and looking to enhance their skill sets, with an emphasis on business management skills.
 Applicants should be seeking support to refine their farm vision, apply whole-farm planning practices, overcome barriers they face, and have the time to fully utilize the resources of the program.
 Participation in Farm Beginnings is a first step toward participation in the NOFA-VT Journey Farmer program.

 This is a hybrid virtual and in-person program.
-From October through March, participants will meet for eight online learning modules, including video lectures, assignments, and live virtual meetings.
+From October through March, participants will meet for nine online learning modules, including video lectures, assignments, and live virtual meetings.
 Live virtual meetings are 2 hours (every other Wednesday), with approximately 2-4 hours of work on your own time in between live sessions.
 A Farm Plan Show & Tell will be scheduled in-person in March.
-In the summer, participants transition from the classroom into the fields to work one-on-one with an experienced farmer mentor and attend a series of on-farm workshops.
+In the summer, participants transition from the virtual classroom into the fields to work one-on-one with an experienced farmer mentor and attend a series of on-farm workshops.

 Program Objectives